A team of exceptional practitioners experienced in all elements of hip hop culture, in fitness and in performance.

 In March 2018 in Singapore, Nina attended the Summer Jam Dance Camp and Radikal Force Jam, taking workshops under internationally acclaimed dancer and choreographer Sorah Yang.
 To expand her understanding and skill set in the genres of Hip Hop and Breaking, Nina will be returning to Singapore for the 2019 Summer Jam Dance Camp and Radikal Force Jam.

-Currently working full time at K2Dance as an administrator and Hip Hop and Breaking teacher in collaboration with Singaporean choreographer Adriel Ng, Nina is also in her second year of her degree at the University of Western Australia majoring in Electronic Music and Sound Design.
+Currently running a Hip Hop dance program in collaboration with Indigo Junction, working with Indigenous youth in the Swan area of WA, Nina is also in her final year of her degree at the University of Western Australia majoring in Indigenous studies, with a second major in Electronic Music and Sound Design.
 As well as her love of dance, Nina is a singer songwriter.
 Working on her production and sound engineering skills, she hopes to create a space to support and bring female artists together in a safe and supportive environment.

 Torekana Bule-Turner has dedicated his life to community outreach in his hometown, South Hedland.
 At the age of nine, he became a volunteer dance teacher as a part of The Hood, a youth engagement program using Hip Hop dance as a tool to teach kids to believe in their “sombodiness”; focusing on developing confidence, self-esteem and resilience.
 Torekana, by the age of twelve, became the principal dance teacher of the program where he ran classes with the help of kids that he mentored in the program.
 However, his community outreach and volunteerism also extend to his Taekwondo.
 Receiving his first dan black belt at the age of eleven, Torekana became a volunteer instructor for the Hedland Taekwondo Club and became one of the principal instructors of the club by the age of eighteen.